 So it is hardly surprising that, worldwide, more than three quarters of people think about the meaning of life.
 Less than 10% apparently feel their lives have no meaning.

 And it seems people have been seeking some sort of meaning as long as the human race has been around.
-More than 100,000 years ago, people were burying their dead in a ritualistic way that seems to indicate they thought the life of that person was significant in some way.
+More than 100,000 years ago, people were burying their dead in a ritualistic way.
+This seems to indicate they thought the life of that person was significant in some way.
 Many people think that religious belief and rituals arose as a way of giving life meaning and purpose.

 So what is meaning in life, and where does it come from?